fpc/FPCSource/packages/fcl-web/src/base/FCGI-README.txt

 3. NGINX Configuration

-Full configuraion of FastCGI is discussed at:
+Full configuration of FastCGI is discussed at:

 http://wiki.nginx.org/HttpFastcgiModule